recursively/recursively.github.io/source/_posts/Tricks-for-Wechat-Tiaoyitiao-Mini-Program.md

 ## Control the Arduino Serial

 In order to control the Arduino serial input value, we can use the serial monitor embedded in the Arduino IDE.
-And we can also use python to Implement the same function, but we must maintain the serial monitor open.
+And we can also use python to Implement the same functionality.

 ```python
 #!/usr/bin/env python